-Enter a comment providing details on how the FSD assisted with the application for SSN, when the SSN application was made, etc.
+Enter a comment providing details on how FSD assisted with the application for an SSN, when the SSN application was made, etc.

-Allow reasonable opportunity for persons requesting benefits who do not have a SSN.
+Allow reasonable opportunity for persons requesting benefits who do not have an SSN.
 Refer to manual section 1805.000.05 Reasonable Opportunity.

 Within 60 days of Newborns (babies born to women actively receiving Title XIX coverage on the baby’s date of birth) turning one year old, a review of their coverage will be completed.
 Any missing case information, along with SSN, should be obtained at that time.

-When FSD has not been provided with the Newborn’s SSN by the baby’s first birthday, send an IM-31A requesting the SSN.
+When FSD has not been provided with the Newborn’s SSN by the baby’s first birthday, send an IM-31A Request for Information requesting the SSN.
 If the SSN is not provided, the baby cannot continue to receive any MO HealthNet programs after the first birthday.

-If application for a SSN has been made for the Newborn, but the participant has not yet received the SSN by the baby’s first birthday, give the participant the 90 day RO period to supply the number.
+If application for an SSN has been made for the Newborn, but the participant has not yet received the SSN by the baby’s first birthday, allow the participant the 90 day RO period to supply the number.

 Applications for children under age 1 (MHK under 1) whose mother was not active Title XIX coverage on the baby’s date of birth are not automatically eligible for Newborn coverage during the first year of life.
 Request the baby’s SSN by sending the IM-31A when processing the application for MHK under 1.